binhdao112/CyPress_Task/README.md

 * In Terminal, use `npm install` to setup Cypress and dependencies

-Open and Start test with Cypress
+Open and Start test with Cypress:
 ---------------
 * In terminal, use `npm run test` or `npx cypress open` to start CYPRESS ***(:pray::pray:The first time start Cypess can error "Cypress verification timed out.",:fist_right::fist_right: try again, from second time Cypress open nomal)***